 8. Director Responsibilities

 Directors are expected to attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
 Directors are expected to review all Board and Committee materials distributed in advance of Board and Committee meetings.
 Directors are expected to attend the Company’s annual meeting of stockholders, which they may do by electronic means if the Company conducts a virtual annual meeting of stockholders.

-Directors are expected to act ethically at all times and to adhere to the policies comprising the Companys Global Standards of Business Conduct.
+Directors are expected to act ethically at all times, avoid conflicts of interest and adhere to the policies comprising the Company’s Global Standards of Business Conduct.

 9. Annual Performance Evaluation